 What makes a good business or advertising blog?
-They bring you current and relevant information in bite-sized, easy to digest articles.
-It’s information that keeps you on your toes, up to date and improves your performance.
+They bring you the current and relevant information in bite-sized, easy-to-digest articles.
+It’s information that keeps you on your toes, up to date, and improves your performance.
 You can see what the competition is up to.

 Here is a compilation of ten entertaining and informative blogs.
 You can benefit from the actionable tips and content from today’s leaders of advertising and marketing.

 10 Advertising Blogs Worth Following

 Here are inspirational, original, and thought-provoking blog sites worth your time to peruse.

 Ad Age reports on the gamut of visual advertisements from stunning to shocking, such as in their recent “Shot with an AR-15” anti-gun violence campaign.
 This blog is the go-to global source for breaking news about advertising.
 With over 80 posts per week, they cover topics of interest for mid to enterprise-level creative companies.
 The blog contains seven sections covering every vertical in advertising.

 Their Lookbook section is a valuable resource along with their annual “Small Agency of the Year" list.
 Don’t forget to register for their “Fact Pack,” a PDF loaded with infographic marketing facts that you can swipe for your content.